Why is my labia minora larger than my labia majora?

 Every woman in the world is unique.
 There are different facial features, hair types, body shapes, ethnicities, and other individual facets that differentiate us all.

 The same is also true when it comes to female genitalia.
-The vulva contains two sets of skin folds surrounding the vaginal opening—the outer fold is called the labia majora; the inner fold is the labia minora.
+The vulva contains two sets of tissue folds surrounding the vaginal opening—the outer fold is called the labia majora; the inner fold is the labia minora.

 Differences Are Okay!